shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 * `validate`: This method will be called before an order was placed and should check, if a given prepared payment is valid.
 The payment handler has to verify the given payload with the payment service, because Shopware cannot ensure that the transaction created by the frontend is valid for the current cart.
 Throw an `ValidatePreparedPaymentException` to fail the validation in your implementation.
 * `capture`: This method will be called after an order was placed, but only if the validation did not fail and stop the payment flow before.
 At this point, the order was created and the payment handler will be called again to charge the payment.
 When the charge was successful, the payment handler should update the transaction state to `paid`.
 The user will be forwarded to the finish page.
 Throw an `CapturePreparedPaymentException` on any errors to fail the capture process and the after order process will be active, so the customer can complete the payment again.
 * `refund`: This method is called, whenever a successful transaction is claimed to be refunded.
 The implementation of the refund handler should validate the legitimacy of the refund and call the PSP to refund the given transaction.
 Throw a `RefundException` to let the refund fail.
+* `captureRecurring`: This method is called whenever a recurring payment is charged.
+At this point, a valid billing agreement with the payment provider should exist.
+Use some of the other payment methods for handling the initial order and billing agreement.
+Use this interface only for handling all recurring captures afterwards.

-All methods get the `\Shopware\Core\System\SalesChannel\SalesChannelContext` injected.
+All payment handler methods have the `\Shopware\Core\System\SalesChannel\SalesChannelContext` injected, except for the new  `captureRecurring`  method.
 Please note, that this class contains properties, which are nullable.
 If you want to use this information, you have to ensure in your code that they are set and not `NULL`.

 ### Registering the service